rkulla/pydiction/README.md

 It doesn't require installing any dependencies.
 It simply consists of three main files:

-    python_pydiction.vim  -- Vim plugin that autocompletes Python code. complete-dict         -- Dictionary file of Python keyword & modules, etc. pydiction.py          -- Python script to optionally add more modules to complete-dict.
+    python_pydiction.vim  -- Vim plugin that autocompletes Python code. complete-dict         -- Dictionary file of Python keywords, modules, etc. pydiction.py          -- Python script to add more words to complete-dict.

 The bundled dictionary comes with most things you will likely need in your day-to-day Python programming, and the included Python script allows you to easily append new modules to the dictionary.
 So you don't have to wait around for me to add them.